unfoldingWord/proskomma-react-hooks/README.md

 **Data**
 The source of the data to import into Proskomma are scripture files such as USFM.

-Testing files can be generated using [Lorem Ipsum USFM] (https://lorem-ipsum-usfm.netlify.app).
+Testing files can be generated using [Lorem Ipsum USFM](https://lorem-ipsum-usfm.netlify.app).

 Real USFM files can be found in multiple places such as:
 - [Door43 Catalog](https://git.door43.org/catalog)